A December 2015 school shooting in Arapahoe County, Colorado, was circumvented by an armed school resource officer.

 An armed deputy working as a school resource officer (SRO) was present at the scene of a school shooting at Arapahoe High School in December 2013.

-In December 2015 the Facebook page “Oklahoma Locked and Loaded” published the above-reproduced image meme, reporting that a school shooting had recently been foiled in Arapahoe County, Colorado, through the intervention of an armed school resource officer.
+In December 2015 the Facebook page “Oklahoma Locked and Loaded” published the above-reproduced image meme, reporting that a school shooting had recently been foiled in Arapahoe County, Colorado, through the intervention of an armed school resource officer:

-The image was accurate in its claim “you didn’t read about that in the mainstream media,” because there was no school shooting incident in Arapahoe on 11 December 2015.
+The image was accurate in its claim “you didn’t read about that in the mainstream media,” because no school shooting incident took place in Arapahoe on 11 December 2015.
 (While likely inadvertent, the image provided itself inherent plausible deniability with that error: readers would search for the story and possibly conclude the image was accurate because they found no reporting in the “mainstream media” of the non-existent event.)

 The incident to which the page referred was likely the 13 December 2013 Arapahoe school shooting, but that event in no way bore resemblance to the one described in the meme.
 Multiple contemporaneous news reports provided an accurate picture of the events of that day, and Wikipedia carries a brief summary of the incident on their page for Arapahoe High School:

 On December 13, 2013, a shooting occurred at the school.
 The gunman, an 18-year-old student, entered the school armed with a shotgun, a machete, three Molotov cocktails, and 125 rounds of ammunition.
 He requested to see school librarian, who was also the coach of the school debate team.
 The shooter’s demotion on the team was a contributing motive to the shooting.
 One student was shot in the head and died 8 days later.
 The shooter attempted to start a fire with one of the devices he had carried with him and then shot himself in the head.